ammarhakim/gkyl-paper-inp/README.md

 The folders in this repository correspond to the following publications:
 - **2025_JPP_MJ**: G. Johnson, A. Hakim, J. Juno, "A Moment-Conserving Discontinuous Galerkin Representation of the Relativistic Maxwellian Distribution".
 Submited to the Journal of Plasma Physics.
+- **2024_PoP_KPS**: S. A. Conley, J. Juno, J. M. TenBarge, M. H. Barbhuiya, P. A. Cassak, G. G. Howes, E. Lichko.
+"The kinetic analogue of the pressure-strain interaction."
+Physics of Plasmas, **31**, 122117.
+- **2024_ApJ_Firehose**: J. Walters, K. G. Klein, E. Lichko, J. Juno, J. M. TenBarge.
+"Electron Influence on the Parallel Proton Firehose Instability in 10-Moment, Multi-Fluid Simulations."
+Astrophysical Journal, **975**, 290.
 - **2024_NF_ImpTransport**: Zamperini, S. A., Bernard, T. A., Rudakov, D. L. & Boedo, J. A. "Turbulent drifts of impurity ions as an explanation for anomalous radial transport in the far-SOL of DIII-D".
 Nucl.
 Fusion 64, 074002 (2024) https://dx.doi.org/10.1088/1741-4326/ad4c78
+- **2024_ApJ_RayleighTaylor**: J. Rodman, J. Juno, and B. Srinivasan.
+"The Effect of Spatially Varying Collision Frequency on the Development of the Rayleigh–Taylor Instability."
+Astrophysical Journal, **965**, 173.
-- **2024_ApJ_LAPDReflection**: S. Bose, J. TenBarge, et al. "Experimental study of Alfvén wave reflection from an Alfvén-speed gradient relevant to the solar coronal holes."
-Submitted to ApJ
+- **2024_ApJ_LAPDReflection**: S. Bose, J. TenBarge, et al. "Experimental Study of Alfvén Wave Reflection from an Alfvén-speed Gradient Relevant to the Solar Coronal Holes."
+Astrophysical Journal, **971**, 72.
 - **2024_PSST_ModelSEE**: K. Bradshaw and B. Srinivasan.
 "Energy-dependent implementation of secondary electron emission models in continuum kinetic sheath simulations".
 Submitted to Plasma Sources Science and Technology
 - **2023_PoP_Reconnection**: J. TenBarge, et al. "Electron Energization in Reconnection: Eulerian versus Lagrangian Perspectives".
 Phys.
 Plasmas 31, 022901 (2024) https://doi.org/10.1063/5.0184710
 - **2023_ESS_Reconstruction**: T. Broeren, et al. "Multi-Spacecraft Magnetic Field Reconstructions: A Cross-Scale Comparison of Methods".
 Submitted to Earth and Space Science